Vhaeraun - extensive info

 A double agent priest or priest continues to advance in Lolth's service

 and to gain spells normally.
-If the individual's loyalty to Vhaeraun is
+If the individual's loyalty to Vhaeraun

 ever discovered, Lolth typically alerts nearby drow, and refuses to

-grant any further spells to the traitor-but does not strip the drow of
+grant any further spells to the traitor-but does not strip the drow

 any presently memorized spells.
 If the drow survives long enough to